ADHD....Why can't you sit still?

 Not listening or following instructions

-Lack of concentrating and focus
+Lack of concentration and focus

 Easily distracted and bored

-Over thinking things, mis-reading social cues
+Overthinking things, misreading social cues

-Impatience, doesn't like waiting for their turn
+Impatience doesn't like waiting for their turn

 Difficulty organising or completing tasks